 Balah El Sham History

 Balah El Sham is a Turkish dessert known as Tulumba Tatlisi.
 During the Ottoman era, Tulumba Tatlisi became one of the most famous sweets in the whole empire.
-Then, it quickly spread to Middle Eastern Countries, Persia, Balkans, Central Asia, and Central Europe.
+Then, like other new recipes, it quickly spread to most parts of the middle east countries, Persia, Balkans, Central Asia, Central Europe, and Eastern European countries.

 You Won’t Regret Making This!